2022 French Open women's singles draw, results - Roland Garros

-Poland’s Iga Swiatek is the overwhelming favorite in the French Open women’s draw, carrying a 28-match win streak into Roland Garros.
+Poland’s Iga Swiatek is the overwhelming favorite in the French Open women’s draw after carrying a 28-match win streak into Roland Garros.

 Swiatek, who broke through to win the 2020 French Open at age 19, is the world No. 1 and top seed in Paris.
-She won 19 of her last 20 matches in straight sets over the last three months.
+She won 19 of her last 20 matches in straight sets over the last three months leading into Roland Garros.

 If she wins all seven matches to claim the title, she will have the longest WTA Tour win streak since Venus Williams in 2000.